 Frank Skinner’s live career began in 1987 when he spent £400 of his last £435 booking a room at the Edinburgh Festival Fringe.
-Four years later in 1991 he returned to the city and beat fellow nominees Jack Dee and Eddie Izzard to take home comedy’s most prestigious prize, The Perrier Award.
-He last toured the UK in 2014 with the extended, critically-acclaimed Frank Skinner: Man in a Suit which included a sold-out return to the Edinburgh Festival Fringe.
+Four years later in 1991 he returned to the city and took home comedy’s most prestigious prize, The Perrier Award.

-As an author, Frank has published Dispatches from the Sofa; a collection of columns he wrote for The Times over a two year period and has written two autobiographies, the first of which, Frank Skinner, was the top selling autobiography of 2002, spending 46 weeks in The Sunday Times Bestseller List.
-The second Frank Skinner: On The Road, chronicled his 2007, sell-out return to stand-up.
+As an author, Frank has written A Comedians Prayer Book (2021) along with How to Enjoy Poetry (2020).
+Prior to this he has written two autobiographies, the first of which, Frank Skinner, was the top selling autobiography of 2002, spending 46 weeks in The Sunday Times Bestseller List.
+He has published Dispatches from the Sofa; a collection of columns he wrote for The Times and